 - 1/2 teaspoon fine sea salt

 - Place all of the ingredients into a blender (food processor will work, too); blend until smooth.
-Spread batter evenly in prepared pans (it will come close to the tops).
+Spread batter evenly in prepared pans or muffin cups..

-- Bake in the preheated oven for 25 to 30 minutes until browned and a toothpick inserted in the center of the loaf comes out clean.
+- Bake in the preheated oven for 30 to 35 minutes (for loaves) or 20 to 22 minutes (for muffins) until browned and a toothpick inserted in the center of a loaf or muffin comes out clean.

 - Cool in pans set on a cooling rack for 15 minutes.
 Remove loaves from pans and cool completely.